RCesnulis/DiceGame/README.md

 This project is licensed under the MIT License.

 ____________________________________________________________
-Enjoy the game and may the best dice game I've ever created!
+Enjoy the game it may the best dice game I've ever created!